vzhou842/victorzhou.com/content/posts/2019-03-25-first-50-days-of-blogging.md

 - I wanted to become a better writer.
 - I felt like I had some interesting/useful things to say.
 - I'd <a href="/about/" target="_blank">sold both of my main side projects</a> and wanted a new challenge.
-- I didn't like [the old victorzhou.com](https://github.com/vzhou842/victorzhou.com-old) and had been itching to rewrite it for a while (this new site is also open source on [Github](https://github.com/vzhou842/victorzhou.com)).
+- I didn't like [the old victorzhou.com](https://github.com/vzhou842/victorzhou.com-old) and had been itching to rewrite it for a while.
 - I wanted to learn more about and get firsthand experience with [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).

 ## The Numbers